 No one in our organization is permitted to retaliate - or take negative action - against a person for something they did or reported in good faith, with right and good intentions.
-Retaliation can include things like demotion, failure to promote, hostility, adverse changes in job conditions or requirements, or other undesirable actions by an employer, leader or coworker.
+Retaliation can include things like demotion, failure to promote, hostility, adverse changes in job conditions or requirements, or other undesirable actions by a leader or colleague.